 Another idea for wording examples is to browse funeral home websites that share thank-you notes as testimonials.
 If you look at the site for the funeral home you use, just be sure that you do not exactly copy someone’s note and then give it to them.
 It’s possible that they would recognize it as being from their website!

-If you worked with several people, it’s fine to address the note to the funeral home staff.
+If you worked with several people, addressing the note to the funeral home staff is exemplary.

 Template #1 – to the staff